Book Your Complimentary Consultation Today Book Now →

 Best For

-Pigmentation, acne scars, melasma, uneven tone, surface texture, active acne, and all skin tones (when properly formulated)
+Pigmentation, acne scars, melasma, uneven tone, surface texture, active acne, and all skin tones when properly formulated

 Downtime

-Light: 0–1 days; Medium: 3–5 days of visible peeling; Deep: 5–7+ days of significant peeling
+Light: 0–1 days; Medium: 3–5 days peeling; Deep: 5–7+ days of significant peeling

 Sessions Needed